What is a Store of Value and Why is Crypto Becoming One?

 The same arguments stand true for real estate.
 And on top of being impossible to divide into practical amounts, investing in real estate also requires a huge one-time capital, which prevents most people obtaining it to start with.

-So all told, gold and silver – and to some extent real estate – do retain value effectively, but are simply not practical enough to be an every-day store of value, as they’re difficult to transport and cannot be easily kept in big quantities.
+Gold, silver – and to some extent, real estate – retain value effectively, but are simply not practical enough to be an every-day store of value.
+They are simply too difficult to transport and are difficult to protect in big quantities.

 And that bring us to the most popular stores of the value of the current time — stocks and bonds.
-They are easily transferrable and can sustain over a the longterm; but the returns on them often fail to beat inflation rates.
-You also rely on a third party to own and store these assets, which poses a security risk to your funds.
+They are easily transferrable and can sustain over a the longterm.
+However, returns on stocks and bonds often fail to beat inflation rates.
+With this method, you also rely on a third party store these assets.
+This essentially means they own your assets which poses a security risk.